I don’t know but I’ll teach you how to find the right one.

 1) Geography: a headhunter in Singapore will not (usually) handle roles in New York City.
-However, some headhunters do run search regionally.
-E.g., a headhunter in Hong Kong might handle roles in Shanghai if he is extremely specialized.
+However, some headhunters do work regionally.
+Example: Helex Asia works across Asia and sometimes even globally within our niche.

-2) industry and/ or function: some headhunters are focused on an industry; some are focused on a function.
+2) Industry and/ or function: some headhunters are focused on an industry; some are focused on a function (like Helex Asia).
 Very few are focused on both a particular industry and function.
 However, these can exist if there is a high volume in this niche, e.g., recruiting for pharmaceutical sales.

 3) Seniority: headhunters usually focus on a certain seniority (measured usually by salary bands).
 Even if you fit the specialization, these firms will simply not handle roles on your seniority (you might be too junior or too senior).